-At Holy Trinity CE (A) Primary School, we aim to promote positive mental health and wellbeing for our whole school community (children, staff, parents and carers), and recognise how important mental health and emotional wellbeing is to our lives in just the same way as physical health.
+At Holy Trinity CE (A) Primary School, we promote positive mental health and wellbeing for our whole school community (children, staff, parents and carers), and recognise mental health and emotional wellbeing is as important to our lives as physical health.
 We recognise that children's mental health is a crucial factor in their overall wellbeing and can affect their learning and achievement.
-All children go through ups and downs during their school career and some face significant life events.
-A diagnosable mental health need can have an enormous impact on quality of life, relationships and academic achievement.
-In many cases it has the potential to be life-limiting.

-The Department for Education (DfE) recognises that: "in order to help their children succeed; schools have a role to play in supporting them to be resilient and mentally healthy".
+The Department for Education (DfE) recognises that: "in order to help their children succeed, schools have a role to play in supporting them to be resilient and mentally healthy".

-Schools can be a place for children and young people to experience a nurturing and supportive environment that has the potential to develop self-esteem and give positive experiences for overcoming adversity and building resilience.
-For some, school will be a place of respite from difficult home lives and offer positive role models and relationships, which are critical in promoting children's wellbeing and can help engender a sense of belonging and community.
+We want our school to be a nurturing and supportive environment for children to flourish and develop self-esteem, giving strategies for overcoming adversity and building resilience.
+We know, for some, school is a place of respite from difficult home lives and we offer positive role models and relationships, which are critical in promoting children's wellbeing and can help engender a sense of belonging and community.

-Our role in school is to ensure that children are able to manage times of change and stress, and that they are supported to reach their potential or access help when they need it.
-We also have a role to ensure that children learn about what they can do to maintain positive mental health, what affects their mental health, how they can help reduce the stigma surrounding mental health issues, and where they can go if they need help and support.
+Our school works to ensure that children are able to manage times of change and stress, and that they are supported to reach their potential or access help when they need it.
+We also ensure that children learn how to maintain positive mental health, what affects their mental health, how they can help reduce the stigma surrounding mental health issues, and where they can go if they need help and support.